 Outside of school, Andrej is passionate about dogs, (he is an active member of Kinološko društvo Barje) and spending time with his family and his two Rhodesian Ridgebacks.

-Since joining BISL to assist with Primary play breaks in January 2013, Anže has taken responsibility for the school’s lunch arrangements and administration, and now manages all site operations, including Health & Safety.
+Since joining BISL to assist with Primary play breaks in January 2013, Anže has taken responsibility for the school’s lunch arrangements, administration, all site operations, including Health & Safety and from this year he has taken on a role of PE Teacher.

 Anže actively participates in a number of sports and outdoor activities, and operates a sports massage clinic in the evenings.